Move Mundane to Make Magic

 MY OLD BUT PERFECT SPINACH BAKE

-1 huge bunch of spinach, washed and drained and put into a plastic zip-loc bag, microwaved at 100% of 4 minutes.
+1 huge bunch of spinach, washed, drained, and put into a plastic zip-loc bag; microwaved at 100% for 4 minutes.
 Drain.

 250ml Greek yoghurt